vseventer/markmyjourney/content/blog/20170416-easter-break-in-cornwall.md

 {{< photo "IMG_3637.JPG" >}}

 ## Brighton
+Our last stop on our Easter break was the seaside city of Brighton, located just over an hour south of London.
+Brighton is a popular day trip destination from the capital, with its iconic pier and long beach.
+During our visit, it was not too warm, so most of the tourists simply enjoyed wandering around the beachfront.

 {{< photo "IMG_3645.JPG" >}}

+The Brighton Pier, which extends half a kilometer into the Channel, offers entertainment, attraction rides, and a variety of restaurants.
+We spend a few pounds trying our luck in the Palace of Fun, a hall offering a variety of games, like coin pushers.

 {{< photo "IMG_3657.JPG" >}}

+We walked back towards our car through the Brighton Lanes; a neighborhood with many interconnected alleyways, all lined with boutique stores and coffee shops.
+We definitely recommend getting lost here!

 {{< photo "IMG_3662.JPG" >}}

+Our final stop before heading back to London was twenty miles east of Brighton, at Beachy Head.
+This area is famous for its chalk-white cliffs, and picturesque lighthouses.
+We went for a stroll in the grassy area next to the cliffs (make sure not to fall in, there are no fences anywhere!), admiring the beauty of this area of England.

 {{< photo "IMG_3667.JPG" >}}

+One mile further up the road you can make a stop at the Seven Sisters Cliffs; a series of seven chalk cliffs over three kilometers, along the beach made up of stone.
+As with the previous spot, the scenery around here is breathtaking!

 {{< photo "IMG_3680.JPG" >}}